 Why, after the ancient Egyptian crocodile incident, does Nick instantly assume that every mythological beast is the result of an anomaly?

-Not predators, Predators.
+- Not predators, Predators.
 As in, the big ugly mutant bat monsters which humanity bred for military purposes.
 Anyway, in response to your actual IJBM, Helen wasn't planning to just kill that one group.
 She said that she was planning to move on to other pools and poison them as well, and she explained that at the time the population of hominids was very small, so that it would be possible to wipe them all out before they became widespread.
 So that was all explained in the episode.
 No clue on the time paradox thing, though.
 Time paradoxes give everyone headaches.
-(Tagged because it's a spoiler for the last episode.)

 Why, in season 2 episode 1, do they not give Cutter a gun when they go looking for raptors?